-Beyond information about nutrition, day-to-day life after bariatric surgery is rarely addressed in the literature.
-To help illuminate patients' experiences following these procedures, Potoczna and colleagues reported on bowel habits after gastric banding, RYGB, and BPD [148].
+Beyond information about nutrition, day-to-day life after metabolic and bariatric surgery is rarely addressed in the literature.
+To help illuminate patients' experiences following these procedures, Potoczna and colleagues reported on bowel habits after gastric banding, RYGB, and BPD [182].
 Compared with before surgery, patients who had adjustable gastric banding were more likely to report increased constipation at three or more months after surgery.
 RYGB patients were more likely to report loose stools or diarrhea (46% after surgery, compared with 8% before).
 RYGB patients were also more likely to report malodorous flatus, to be bothered by it, and to feel that their social life was affected.
 A similar pattern was seen with BPD.
 For both RYGB and BPD, severity of flatus was inversely correlated with quality of life subscores on the bariatric analysis reporting outcome system scale.
+A 2018 comparison of changes in bowel habits and patientscored symptoms after RYGB and BPD found that RYGB patients had fewer bowel motions per week (8 versus 10) and more postoperative abdominal pain, whereas BPD patients needed to empty their bowel twice or more daily, reported more flatus and urgency, and increased need for adhering to a diet.
+Following RYGB, coping and behavior was slightly reduced while depression scores improved.
+Lifestyle, coping and behavior, and embarrassment were reduced following BPD [183].